zkenes/kazpost-messenger-server/investigation.md

 * *root post*: a post not made in reply to any other post
 * *reply post*: a post made in reply to another post
 * *thread*: a set of posts including a root post and any reply posts
-* *window*: a subset of a channel's posts, queried by offset and limit
+* *window*: a subset of a channel's posts, queried by offset and limit in this document

+## Executive Summary

+There is substantial room for improvement, as well as fixing a bug:
+* the query includes a superfluous ORDER BY (minor savings)
+* the query doesn't fetch all threads in all cases (minor expense)
+* the default query plan is horribly inefficient, and given the constraints of the problem, we can improve performance by three orders of magnitude in the average case, and one order of magnitude in the worst case (huge savings!)

 ## Overview